Ariel Gade

 Ariel Gade (born c.
-1996) is an American former child actress from San Jose, California.
+1996) is an American former child actress.
 She made her first acting appearance on an episode of television's Strong Medicine, and followed this with a performance in the Barry Levinson film Envy (2004).

 Career

 Gade's second film role was as Ceci in Dark Water (2005).
 She acquired the role of Rose on Shaun Cassidy’s Invasion in 2005.
 Gade made a guest appearance on The Tonight Show with Jay Leno in July 2005.
 She retired her acting career in 2011, in order to focus on school and family.